-Comparing the results to the examined wage setting models, the results are consistent with the model of union-mediated outsourcing.
-The reallocation of rents to the lowest-wage workers suggest firms seek union approval for outsourcing.
-In order to get approval, firms compensate remainers by increasing all workers' wages.
+Comparing the results to the examined wage setting models, earnings gains at the bottom of the withinfirm distribution are consistent with the model of union-mediated outsourcing.
+In the presence of a union. firms need workers' approval for outsourcing.
+In order to get that approval, firms compensate remainers by increasing wages for low-wage remainers more than high-wage remainers (though all remainers' wages increase).
 This compensation results in low-wage workers capturing more rents than high-wage workers.
 While firm-level unions (works-councils) cannot legally bargain over wages in Germany, Doellgast and Green (2007) demonstrate that German firms discuss outsourcing plans with works-councils, and that presence of a collective bargaining agreement (CBA) allows works-councils to extract concessions.
 This model also predicts that firms with weaker unions will not need to compensate remainers.
-This prediction is tested directly by comparing whether the effect of outsourcing on remainers is stronger in firms with a CBA prior to the outsourcing event.
+I test this prediction by comparing whether the effect of outsourcing on remainers is stronger in firms with a CBA prior to the outsourcing event.
 In firms with a CBA, outsourcing increases remainers' earnings by 6% relative to the control group.
-In firms without a CBA, outsourcing decreases remainers' short-term earnings by 3% relative to the control group, though long-term earnings are unaffected.
-This decline is consistent with previous discussions on the role of outsourcing in reducing some remainers' wages.
-(Doellgast and Green, 2007; Goldschmidt and Schmieder, 2017) The evidence shows that the presence of a CBA allows for workers to capture additional rents during outsourcing.
+In firms without a CBA, outsourcing decreases remainers' short-term earnings by 3% relative to the control group. though long-term earnings are unaffected.
+This decline is consistent with previous discussions on the role of outsourcing in reducing some remainers' wages (Doellgast and Green, 2007; Goldschmidt and Schmieder, 2017).
+The evidence shows that the presence of a CBA allows for workers to capture additional rents during outsourcing.
 When German firms outsource in the presence of a CBA, remainers are compensated.
 When there is no CBA, remainers' wages drop in the short-term.
 This result demonstrates the important role that collective bargaining plays in wage setting and rent allocation in the German labor market.